Large fireworks warehouse in Liuyang — factory-direct wholesale supply chain

 Where the Money Actually Goes

-Almost every firework you sell was made in Liuyang, China — the city produces over 60% of the world's supply.
+Almost every firework you sell was made in Liuyang, China — the city is estimated to produce over 60% of the world's supply.
 What drives the price up is the layer cake of people standing between the factory gate and your warehouse:

 Take a standard 500g cake.
 Factory price: $3.50.
 By the time it passes through a trading company, an importer and a regional wholesaler, you're paying $7–8.
 Sell at $18, margin around 55%.
 Go direct, landed cost drops to roughly $5.50 — same $18 retail, margin jumps to 69%.